 - 1. Risk management

 - 2. Stakeholder engagement

 - 3. Operational efficiency

 - 4. Talent management

 - 5. Supplier relations

 - 6. Media coverage

 - 7. Customer loyalty

 - 8. Sales and marketing

 - 9. Innovation

-ROSI then systematically led the analysis through quantifying each benefit and then estimating its financial value.
+The analysis with ROSI quantified each benefit and then estimated its financial value.
 Muñoz and the CSB team produced a detailed framework for calculating the ROSI for shifting from conventional to sustainable chocolate at Natra (Table 1).